Strategic Doing – a proven approach to agile strategic planning

 As these collaborations develop and participants learn from each other, Strategic Doing advances quickly.
 Short, focused strategy reviews take place regularly, usually every 30 days.
 With Strategic Doing, strategy becomes more like software development.
 New versions of the strategy appear frequently as participants learn what works.

 For organizations, communities and regions that do not have a strategic plan, Strategic Doing can generate an initial plan in a matter of hours with an intensively focused and custom workshop.
 The process quickly forms new collaborations among workshop participants and moves them into learning by doing.
+You’re not leaving planning behind – you’re doing agile strategic planning.

 What if we already have a strategic plan?
 Can Strategic Doing help us?